 The girls got to see lots of 3D printed pieces and even took one home thanks to the generosity of Lulzbot.

 Finally the girls made a Dodecahedron [doh-dek-uh-hee-druh n,].
-Thanks to Disney who provided this free printable.
+We Provided a free printable on the Alice In Wonderland Website.

 The girls were provided with a list of links that they could use to help them learn about math, 3D and explore on the computer.
 Below are the links I shared.

 The girls came in and out of the room to a series of videos.
 My choice videos for this presentation were